nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![PersonOptionalFieldClassDiagram](images/PersonOptionalFieldClassDiagram.png)

-In order to accomodate to the above mentioned new optional fields, the respective constructors were modified such that the following examples are considered valid inputs.
+In order to accommodate to the above-mentioned new optional fields, the respective constructors were modified such that the following examples are considered valid inputs.

 Example 1: Adding new contact without email and address.